Doctor Dolittle starring Rex Harrison, Samantha Eggar, Anthony Newley, Richard Attenborough, Peter Bull

 Doctor John Dolittle (Rex Harrison, The Yellow Rolls-Royce).
-The doctor who’s not very good with people – but learns to talk to animals with help from his multilingual parrot.
+The doctor who’s not very good with people.
+But learns to talk to animals with help from his multilingual parrot.
 And goes around the world to help animals in need.
 His current quest is to find the Great Pink Sea Snail.
 Matthew Mugg (Anthony Newley, Charlie and the Chocolate Factory).
-One of Dr. Dolittle’s few human friends, who accompanies him on his adventure.
+One of Dr. Dolittle’s few human friends.
+He accompanies him on his adventure.
 He also brings along Stubbins, and drops a “hint” that helps “Fred” stow away on board their ship.
-A nice, friendly Irish man – as he’s not shy about telling you!
+A nice, friendly Irish man.
+As he’s not shy about telling you!

 - Tommy Stubbins (William Dix, The Nanny).
 The young boy, Matthew’s friend, who also comes along.
 A reflecting board for the young audience members.
 Also a very nice young man.